theodds/SharedForestPaper/README.md

 Install
 -------

+This repository is a companion to the paper by Linero, Sinha, and Lipsitz (2019+), which deals with sharing tree topologies in BART models.

 There are two packages included in this repository: `GammaForest` and `SharedForest`.
 After downloading this repository, the first step is to install both of these packages by running (say)

     R CMD INSTALL ./GammaForest/